joanenric/Introduction_to_Data_Science_Book/README.md

 Introduction_to_Data_Science_Book
 =================================

-the exercises and textcode from the book Introduction to Data Science by Jeffrey Stanton
+The exercises and textcode from the book Introduction to Data Science by Jeffrey Stanton

+The examples use R as a script language